Fort Douglas: Cemetery

 A cemetery was established in 1862 about a mile south of the original parade grounds.
 In 1864, the soldiers at the post improved the cemetery significantly.
 They erected a monument in the center dedicated to the memory of the soldiers killed during the Bear River Massacre.
 They also constructed a red sandstone wall around the cemetery, with a steel gate located at the north end.
 The following year, a smaller monument was added for Utah Gov. James D. Doty following his death and burial in the cemetery.
 Later, the cemetery was expanded to accommodate a larger number of burials, not only from the fort, but also from Fort Cameron following its closure.
 A special section of the cemetery was also added for the German prisoners of war who died here during World War II.
+Also buried at the cemetery are the victims of the 1945 Utah prisoner of war massacre in Salina.

 The Fort Douglas Cemetery was transferred from the US Army to the National Cemetery Administration in 2019.
 The Cemetery is actively maintained, but is closed to new internments.
 A list of cemetery burials is available through the Utah History Research Center's cemetery database.
 The cemetery was damaged during the 2020 Utah windstorm, during which hurricane-force winds knocked down large trees, damaging headstones and other historic features of the cemetery.